GScobey1/GScobey1.github.io/index.md

 ## Who is The Hoz?
    The Hoz, also known as Caroline Hosmer, is a notrious cheater in all games.
-Whether it's being colorblind in Candy Land or lag swithcing in Garfield Kart, she cheats.
+Whether it's being colorblind in Candy Land or lag switching in Garfield Kart, she cheats.

 ## What is The Hoz?
    A Hosmer.
 They all cheat.